zephyrproject-rtos/zephyr/boards/microchip/mpfs_icicle/doc/index.rst

 Overview
 ********

-The Microchip mpfs_icicle board is a PolarFire SoC FPGA based development board with a Microchip MPFS250T fpga device.
+The Microchip mpfs_icicle/polarfire board is a PolarFire SoC FPGA based development board with a Microchip MPFS250T fpga device.
-The E51 RISC-V CPU can be deployed on the mpfs_icicle board.
+The E51 RISC-V CPU can be deployed on the mpfs_icicle/polarfire board.
 More information can be found on the `Microchip website <https://www.microchip.com/en-us/product/MPFS250T>`_.

 Programming and debugging